 - Does your manuscript include page and line numbers?

 - Are you able to assent, on behalf of all authors if there is more than one, that (1) the submitted manuscript has not been published, or submitted for publication, elsewhere, (2) all authors have abided by the Code of conduct for contributors to Oryx, and (3) all authors have read the submitted manuscript and agreed to its submission?
 You need to provide this assent during the submission process (at stage 5, see below).

 During online submission you will need to have various details ready.
 You will first require a User ID, which is your e-mail address.
-If you do not already have an account at Oryx on ScholarOne Manuscripts you can open one by clicking on Create An Account at the top of the screen (you will need to provide your name, affiliation, street and e-mail addresses, and up to 12 keywords describing your research and conservation interests).
+If you do not already have an account at Oryx on ScholarOne Manuscripts you can open one by clicking on Create An Account (you will need to provide your name, affiliation, street and e-mail addresses, and up to 12 keywords describing your research and conservation interests).

 After logging in to Oryx on ScholarOne Manuscripts, click on the Author Centre to submit your manuscript.
 You will be asked to provide the following information, in seven sequential screens (note that for a Letter, Letter Response, Forum Response or Conservation News manuscript you will not need to provide all of these details):